earthly/website/blog/_posts/2023-05-11-earthly-satellites-ga.md

 If your CI builds are slow or your team is constantly having to waste time waiting for slow builds, try [Earthly Satellites](https://earthly.dev/earthly-satellites).
 They are remote build runners that make builds fast with an automatic and instantly available build cache.
 Builds can be triggered by any CI as well as from your laptop.
 And they're super simple to use.
 Get started by following [the steps in our documentation to self-serve Satellites](https://docs.earthly.dev/earthly-cloud/satellites).

+**Next, you might like to read about Earthly Compute, the service that underpins Earthly Satellites.
+Dive into the technicalities of Satellites with some of the engineers that build them in our blog post [Remote Code Execution as a Service](/blog/remote-code-execution/).**

 {% include_html cta/bottom-cta.html %}